vamsi/python-quickstart/basics.rst

 Indentation
 -----------
-Python forces the user to program in a structured format.

-Code blocks are determined by the amount of indentation used.
+Python forces the user to program in a structured format.Code blocks are determined by the amount of indentation used.

-As you’ll recall from the Comparison of Programming Languages chapter, brackets and semicolons were used to show code grouping or end-of-line termination for the other languages.
+As you’ll recall from the comparison of programming languages chapter, brackets and semicolons were used to show code grouping or end-of-line termination for the other languages.

-Python doesn’t require those; indentation is used to signify where each code block starts and ends.
+Python doesn’t require those,**indentation** is used to signify where each code block starts and ends.